 The program, designed to help Massachusetts meet state renewable energy targets, kicked off with a one-time competitive auction in the fall of 2017, which set the base incentive rate for all future SMART projects.
 The base incentive and the adders decline over time as more solar is installed and SMART “blocks” fill up.

-The Massachusetts Department of Energy Resources finalized the regulations in August, balancing input from many stakeholders including the solar industry, ratepayers and utilities.
-The final SMART program did not materially change from the earlier version announced this spring—which means SMART is still valuable, predictable, and on track to replace SRECs in mid-2018.
+DOER finalized the regulations in August, 2017, balancing input from many stakeholders including the solar industry, ratepayers and utilities.
+The final SMART program did not materially change from the earlier version announced in the spring of 2017—which means SMART is still valuable, predictable and on track to replace SRECs in 2018.

 The few significant changes were largely solar-friendly:

 - The one-time competitive auction's ceiling price was raised from $0.15/kWh to $0.17/kWh.
 That higher threshold meant more projects could participate in the auction , allowing for a higher base incentive rate.

 - Solar-unfriendly caps on carports, battery storage and other adder-eligible onsite projects were replaced with a more measured approach.